arunbhardwaj/LockScreenWallpapers/README.md

-A simple script for retreiving the wallpaper files Windows hides in user's appdata.
+A simple script for retreiving the wallpaper files that Windows hides in the user's appdata folder.